 A spousal benefit is subject to its own claiming rules and benefit formula.
 To claim a spousal benefit, the low earner must wait until the later of (1) reaching age 62 or (2) the month in which the high earner claims his own-record benefit.5 If the low earner claims the spousal benefit at or after FRAL, her benefit amount equals the PIAS.
 Unlike own-record benefits, spousal benefits claimed after FRA do not increase.
 If claimed before FRAL, the spousal benefit amount is the PIAS reduced by 25⁄36 of 1 percent for each of up to 36 months immediately preceding FRA, and by 5⁄12 of 1 percent for each of any prior months.

 The terms CAH and CAL refer to the own-record benefit claiming ages of the high and the low earner, respectively.
 CAS refers to the low earner's age when claiming the spousal benefit.
-A critical related variable, β, refers to the age of the low earner when the high earner claims his own-record benefit.
+A critical related variable, β, is the age of the low earner when the high earner claims his own-record benefit.

 The terms MBH and MBL refer to the monthly own-record benefit amounts of the high earner and the low earner, respectively.
 MBS refers to the low earner's monthly spousal benefit amount.
 (If the PIAL is 0, the MBL is 0; likewise for the PIAS and the MBS.)
 MBT refers to the low earner's total benefit, the sum of MBL and MBS.
 The benefit terms MBH, MBL, MBS, and MBT are expressed as percentages of the PIAH.